GE 8151 Problem Solving and Python Programming Syllabus and Lesson Plan(PSP)

 1

-Strings definition, String slices, immutability, string functions and methods
+Strings definition, String slices, immutability, string functions

 T1/73